 I was sitting in a seminar about depression when it occurred to me that what the speaker was describing was precisely what I had been experiencing for some months.
 That was an unexpected and significant realisation for me.
 I had known something was wrong but it needed someone skilled to connect the dots for me.
 It was like a light coming on.

 Until then I had some pretty ill-informed ideas about depression.
 I had been taught that depression was internalised anger and I believed that any medication for depression was just mood-altering stuff that was probably a way of avoiding dealing with the real issues.
-There have been a significant number of people suffering depression in my pastoral care over the years.
-I can only pray that God will make it up to them for the ham-fisted way I’ve gone about advising and praying for these folk.
+There had been a significant number of people suffering depression in my pastoral care over the years previous to this light-bulb moment.
+I can only pray that God will make it up to them for the ham-fisted way I went about advising and praying for these folk.

 Just before I realised I was in depression I was disappointed in myself over the way I had come to have little energy or enthusiasm for spiritual disciplines.
 My habit had been to keep a daily journal, read some scripture and part of some other devotional book and pray at certain times each day.
 All this went by the board.
 Feelings of guilt rose up, but I couldn’t be bothered to respond to them.
 I just felt flat.
 While thinking I could cut corners in my inner life and probably get away with it for a while I tried harder than ever to kick-start myself into ministry activity.
 Everything was a real effort, even the things I normally enjoyed doing.
 All I really wanted to do was escape from people and sleep.
 Preaching was especially difficult.